bee-hive/occident/README.md

 - daughter_2: Second daughter cell id
 - frame: Frame of the cell division event
 Each row corresponds to a unique cell division event.
 The cell ids and frame numbers correspond to those specified in the `y.ome.tiff` cell mask.

+### Citing occident

+If you use occident, please cite the following paper: https://doi.org/10.1101/2024.11.19.624390.
+Code used to generate this paper is available at https://github.com/bee-hive/Occident-Paper and https://github.com/vanvalenlab/Caliban-2024_Schwartz_et_al.